jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - CL & OL motors should work together, shouldn't all have to be the same
 - do Z first, avoid this knock

+## 2021 09 15

+Print something!

+Alright, ya boi all wired up, hotend included... there's 12 circuits involved now.
+Next is testing the hotend to temperature and extruding something, checking steps per unit on the stepper.
+Then I'm up on setting the height-after-home, and I guess a test print.

+Testing extruder SPU, I think I want a jog option to decrease jog rate significantly on e moves...

+- extruder jog / extruder SPU again
+- ... ready test print ? sticky print surface, set z height after home, try the cube
+- probably need / want stiffness map and level set code ? might be a whole thing
+- try just one squish from the center

+## 2021 09 14

+A minute of work here today; the hotend is all assembled now and new firmwares loaded so I need to dish out some bus IDs and setup virtual machines in the code...

+- bus addresses
+  - X: 1
+  - YL: 2
+  - YR: 3
+  - ZLF: 4
+  - ZLR: 5
+  - ZRF: 6
+  - ZRR: 7
+  - now check motion system, homing...
+  - Tool Plate: 8 (reserve)
+  - Bed Loadcells: 9
+  - Bed Heater: 10
+  - Extruder Motor: 11
+  - Hotend: 12
+  - Extruder Loadcells: 13

+I'll try to deal w/ multi-tooling later... need a better way to expose the top level controller in that case.
+I guess an ideal OSAP would do that under a graph switchup... two different configs for the toolchange.
+Interesting, but the systems are indeed not quite there yet, needs the MVC controller and oy oy vey, hopefully that all can come with the d-pads project.

+I'm going to set up the front brace to do the cable routing out, I think I need a second splitter also, sheesh.

+Alright - I just need one more of these bus breakout things.
+I can just mount it bare up to the frame w/ some spacers... but I'm printing a thing to do it 'proper like' - that's on, will wire up and wake up tomorrow, try to get a print out, some test cube, then maybe even a print-and-squish.

 ## 2021 09 13

 Just setting one of these up again.